MellongLau/SwiftUIPathRouter/README.md

     `pod 'Sourcery'`

-   Then turn off the build option "User Script Sandboxing" if you get the relate error.
+   Then turn off the build option `User Script Sandboxing` if you get the relate error.
-   Add run script to "Build Phases": `$PODS_ROOT/Sourcery/bin/sourcery --config .sourcery.yml`, it should be above the Compile Sources section.
+   Add run script to `Build Phases`: `$PODS_ROOT/Sourcery/bin/sourcery --config .sourcery.yml`, it should be above the `Compile Sources` section.
 4. Copy `Template` folder and sourcery config file `.sourcery.yml` to your project.
 5. Update `.sourcery.yml` setting to match your preject structure.
 6. Copy `Router` folder to your project.